monorkin/twice/README.md

    └──Product: Sphere Sorter
 ✅ Product added to the config
 ✅ App downloaded
-Enter the domain (e.g. example.com) where you'll run the app: example.com Do you want to enable HTTPS?
+Enter the domain (e.g. example.com) where you\'ll run the app: example.com
+Do you want to enable HTTPS?
 (YES/no): yes
    ├──Domain: example.com
    └──HTTPS: true